swarbler/bestof/workshop/making/3d-printing.md

 - **standard bed-slinger:** MK4S *($729 for kit, $999 for pre-assembled)*
 - **upgrade CoreXY:** Core One  *($949 for kit, $1,199 for pre-assembled)*

-{: .note }
-There no real reason why you should get the Prusa Mini+ unless you want a small printer/the cheapest printer from Prusa.
+> There no real reason why you should get the Prusa Mini+ unless you want a small printer/the cheapest printer from Prusa.
 Other options in this price range offer far better value (Sovol, Qidi, and Bambu Lab all have good options)

 ##### Qidi